derivefinance/derive-dao/README.md

 ### Deploying contracts

-Create an environment variable with your desider private key, e.g.:
+Create an environment variable with the private key for your environment, e.g.:

 ```export PRIVATE_KEY_TESTNET=0x0000000000000000000000000000000000000000000000000000000000000000```